JamesM9/RW-CC/docs/en/copterhack2022.md

 Teams are welcome to dive into the development of the following company cases:

 1. Develop the Pixhawk FMUv6U flight controller board with the dimensions 55x40 mm and the compatibility of a Raspberry Pi CM 4 installation.
-2. Cloud platform for the [Clover simulator](https://clover.coex.tech/ru/simulation.html) similar as to/based on [ROS Development Studio](https://app.theconstructsim.com/).
+2. Cloud platform for the [droid simulator](https://droid.coex.tech/ru/simulation.html) similar as to/based on [ROS Development Studio](https://app.theconstructsim.com/).

 The list of cases may be expanded in future.